 In future you'll know if you hear that sound again that it's the same type of bird.

 Try singing back to the birds.
 Can you make the same sounds they do?
 Can you have a conversation?

-If the birds are singing then it's a good sign that they know that the Stoor Worm is still sleeping.
+If the birds are singing, it's a good sign they know the Stoor Worm is still sleeping.

 BIRD SPOTTING